ptrkrysik/multi-rtl/README.md

 Installation
 ==================
-To install `Multi-RTL` installation of gnuradio-dev, gr-osmosdr and python-scipy is required.
+To install `Multi-RTL` installation of gnuradio-dev, gr-osmosdr, python-matplotlib and python-scipy is required.
 Tools typically used for building `GNU Radio` - cmake, swig and g++ - are also needed.

 * ### **Note that `gr-osmosdr` also requires `libosmo-dsp` and `gr-iqbal`**